 Inspired by the strategic plan discussed earlier and the rallying call to promote and facilitate the setting up of SCCs across the AMECEA region, the AMECEA SCCs training team successfully actualized one such training in the Metropolitan Diocese of Kisumu in 2017 attended by 36 young priests.
-The Parish Priest of the St. James the Apostles Magadi Catholic Parish, upon the excitement from the knowledge gained from this training was the first to call for the formation and capacity strengthening of his sub-parishes and parish leaders on SCCs.
+The Parish Priest of the St. Stephen Catholic Parish, upon the excitement from the knowledge gained from this training, was the first to call for the formation and capacity strengthening of his sub-parishes and parish leaders on SCCs.
 Thus, and following the sentiment of Lee and Cowan (2003), the church will thrive through perpetual renewal in a free decision of faith by the Christians in the midst of a secular world.
-The Parish Priest of the St. Monica Catholic Parish Nyamasaria gathered the SCCs' training idea from one of the parish council leaders.
-Four years earlier, the leader had organized an SCCs' training for his sub-parish.
-Even though the training (which took place in the church hall) was approved by the then parish priest, he did not personally attend or officially open it.
-The Parish Priest from St. Dominic Catholic Parish Kianja became aware of the training (in a meet-up with the Parish Priest of St. Monica) while the St. Monica parish training was ongoing and expressed interest in similar training for his parish.
+The Parish Priest of the St. Clare Catholic Parish gathered the SCCs' training idea from one of the parish council leaders.
+Four years earlier, the lay leader had organized an SCCs training for his sub-parish.
+Even though the training (which took place in the church hall) was approved by the then-parish priest, he did not personally attend or officially open it.
+The Parish Priest from St. Aloysius Catholic Parish became aware of the training (in a meet-up with the Parish Priest of St. Clare) while the St. Clare parish training was ongoing and expressed interest in similar training for his parish.

-Coincidentally, the Parish Priest of the St. Dominic Catholic Parish Kianja attended a required postgraduate course on SCCs at the Tangaza University College in Nairobi during his pastoral theology studies.
+Coincidentally, the Parish Priest of the St. Aloysius Catholic Parish attended a required postgraduate course on SCCs at the Tangaza University College in Nairobi during his pastoral theology studies.
 Hence, his aspirations toward the effective functioning of SCCs were planted then.